chronium/aatbe-lang/README.md

 Anything's A Tuple if you're Brave Enough.

+Goals:
+* Fullty featured standard library, similar to how Rust's stdlib is.
+* Clean and easy syntax, similar to Scala and Ruby
+* Easy to pick up, even for a person who has no experience with programming.

 # Requirements
 You need the latest Rust Nightly.
-The following are the required ubuntu packages: `llvm-6.0-dev`, some form of build essentials.
+The following are the required ubuntu packages: `llvm-6.0-dev`, `clang`, some form of build essentials.

 After installing `llvm`, you need to run the following command:
 ```